This Makeup Artist Has A Genius Way Of Swatching Eyeshadow

 We've seen people go to the extreme in the name of good swatches before, but we've never seen anything quite as creative as this.
 "Being an artist since birth, and someone who had just discovered a newfound love for makeup a year beforehand, I knew makeup was the medium I wanted to use to create my art," Khan tells Refinery29.
 She's also really good: Her recreation of the Tarteist palette was even regrammed by Tarte Cosmetics' own Instagram account.

 You can check out her best eyeshadow swatch-work in the slides ahead.
-It’s hard to pick a favorite, but her version of Anastasia Beverly Hill’s Glow Kit is pretty damn good.
+It’s hard to pick a favourite, but her version of Anastasia Beverly Hill’s Glow Kit is pretty damn good.